Knot surgery formulae for instanton Floer homology I: the main theorem: Introduction

-Since instanton homology theory was introduced by Floer \cite{floer1988instanton}, there have been four major Floer theories developed: instanton Floer homology, Monopole Floer homology by Kronheimer-Mrowka \cite{kronheimer2007monopoles}, Heegaard Floer homology by Ozsv\'ath-Szab\'o \cite{ozsvath2004holomorphic}, and embedded contact homology by Hutchings \cite{hutchings2006ech}.
-Among these four known branches of Floer theories, the latter three have been known to be isomorphic by work of Kutluhan-Lee-Taubes \cite{kutluhan2010hf} and subsequent papers, or Colin-Ghiggini-Honda \cite{colin2011equivalence}, Taubes \cite{taubes2010ech1}, and subsequent papers.
-However, instanton theory is still isolated.
+The framed instanton homology $I^\sharp(Y)$ for a closed 3-manifold $Y$ was introduced by Kronheimer and Mrowka in \cite{kronheimer2011knot} and has been conjectured to be isomorphic to the hat version of Heegaard Floer homology $\widehat{HF}(Y)$.
+This conjecture is still widely open and, due to the computational difficulty of instanton Floer homology, not many examples has been known.
+In recent years, many people have done computations of the framed instanton homology of special families of $3$-manifolds, see for example \cite{lidman2020framed,baldwin2019lspace,baldwin2020concordance}.
+Yet, most results have focused on computing the dimension of framed instanton Floer homology and many techniques only work for $S^3$ or rational homology spheres, however, a general structural theorem that relates the framed instanton homology of Dehn surgeries to the information from the knot complement still remains elusive.

-Framed instanton homology was introduced by Kronheimer-Mrowka \cite{kronheimer2011knot} and is conjectured to be isomorphic to the hat version of Heegaard Floer homology \cite{kronheimer2010knots}.
-This conjecture is still widely open and, due to the computational difficulty of instanton Floer homology, not many examples are known.
-In recent years, many people have done computations of the framed instanton homology special families of $3$-manifolds, see for example \cite{lidman2020framed,baldwin2019lspace,baldwin2020concordance}.
-Yet more is focused on computing the dimension and many techniques are case-specific, while a general structure theory that relates the framed instanton homology of Dehn surgeries to the information from the knot complement still remains elusive.
-In \cite{LY2021large}, the authors of this paper proved a large surgery formula for framed instanton homology which led to a series of applications in computing the framed instanton homology and studying the representations of the fundamental groups of Dehn surgeries of some families of knots.
-However, in the previous work, the Dehn surgery slope must be large (at least $2g+1$ where $g$ is the Seifert genus of the knot), and thus still not much is known about the framed instanton homology of small Dehn surgery slopes.
-In this paper, we propose a strategy to prove an integral surgery formula for knots inside a general $3$-manifold, which is based on the sutured instanton homology $SHI$ \cite{kronheimer2010knots} of different sutured knot complements.
-Furthermore, we realized this strategy for the case of knots in $S^3$ and prove the following.
+In \cite{LY2021large}, the authors of the current paper proved a large surgery formula for framed instanton homology which led to a series of applications in computing the framed instanton homology and studying the representations of the fundamental groups of Dehn surgeries of some families of knots.
+However, in that work, the Dehn surgery slope must be large (at least $2g+1$ where $g$ is the Seifert genus of the knot), and thus still not much is known about the framed instanton homology of small Dehn surgery slopes.
+In this paper, we further prove an integral surgery formula for rationally null-homologous knots, inspired by Ozsv\'ath-Szab\'o's surgery formula for Heegaard Floer homology \cite{Ozsvath2008integral,Ozsvath2011rational}.
+For simplicity, in the introduction, we present only the discussions and results for (integral) null-homologous knots (\textit{e.g.} knots in $S^3$) and leave the general setup to Section \ref{subsec: integral surgery formula for I-sharp}.